jakubledl/dissect/docs/parsing.md

 - **Reduce/Reduce conflicts** - the parser can reduce by multiple grammar rules.

-There are 3 commonly used ways of resolving such conflicts and Dissect allows you to combine them any way you want:
+There are 4 commonly used ways of resolving such conflicts and Dissect allows you to combine them any way you want:

+1. On a shift/reduce conflict, consult the operators precedence and associativity information.
+The rules for resolution are a little complicated, but the conflict may be resolved as a reduce (either the precedence of the rule is higher than that of the shifted token or the token is left-associative), a shift (the rule precedence is lower or the token is right-associative) or even as an error (when the token is nonassociative).
+Note that Dissect doesn't report conflicts resolved using this technique, since they were intentionally created by the user and therefore are not really conflicts.
+Represented by the constant `Grammar::OPERATORS`.

-1. On a shift/reduce conflict, always shift.
-This is represented by the constant `Grammar::SHIFT` and is so common that Dissect enables it by default.
+2. On a shift/reduce conflict, always shift.
+This is represented by the constant `Grammar::SHIFT` and, together with the above method, is enabled by default.

-2. On a reduce/reduce conflict, reduce using the longer rule.
+3. On a reduce/reduce conflict, reduce using the longer rule.
    Represented by `Grammar::LONGER_REDUCE`.
 Both this and the previous way represent the same philosophy: take the largest bite possible.
    This is usually what the user intended to express.

-3. On a reduce/reduce conflict, reduce using the rule that was declared earlier in the grammar.
+4. On a reduce/reduce conflict, reduce using the rule that was declared earlier in the grammar.
 Represented by `Grammar::EARLIER_REDUCE`.